How Much Does a Divorce Cost?

 Some solicitors may also demand that the opposing party settles some legal fees on behalf of their client.
 This is particularly common in situations where one party doesn’t agree with the divorce and feels they are being backed into a corner.

 When it comes to the legal aspects of divorce you are going to need a solicitor.
-How expensive their services will be depends on whether your divorce is contested or uncontested.
-With contested divorces a solicitor will likely have to do much more work for you compared to an uncontested divorce, where proceedings are typically more straightforward.
+How expensive their services will depend on whether your divorce is contested or uncontested.
+With contested divorces, a solicitor will likely have to do much more work for you compared to an uncontested divorce, where proceedings are typically more straightforward.

 You will often find that your solicitor will discuss fees with you before proceeding and you will come to an agreement that suits you both.

 |Type of service||Cost|

 |Solicitor (some charge hourly, some fixed fee rate)||Costs can vary from £2,000 and go as high as £30,000 – maybe more, depending on negotiations and whether there is a final court hearing|

 |Online divorce services||Vary between £40 and £400 dependant on whether you need a solicitor.
 Court fees, paperwork and financial settlements are sometimes chargeable extras|

 |Collaborative family lawyer||Can vary between roughly £6,000 and £20,000|

 |Mediator||Not every couple needs the help of a mediator but they charge from £100 per hour|

 You will not receive any help with solicitor or legal costs regardless of your financial situation.
 You could receive aid if you are a victim of domestic abuse or if your children have been harmed in some way.